open-metadata/OpenMetadata/README.md

 ## Documentation and Support

+We're here to help and make OpenMetadata even better!
 Check out [OpenMetadata documentation](https://docs.open-metadata.org/) for a complete description of OpenMetadata's features.

-Join our [Slack Community](https://slack.open-metadata.org/) to get in touch with us, want to chat, need help, or want to discuss about a new feature requirement.
+Join our [Slack Community](https://slack.open-metadata.org/) to get in touch with us if you want to chat, need help, or discuss new feature requirements.

-Or join the group at [https://groups.google.com/g/openmetadata-users](https://groups.google.com/g/openmetadata-users)

-We're here to help and make OpenMetadata even better!

 ## Contributors

 We ❤️ all contributions, big and small!
-Check out our [CONTRIBUTING](./CONTRIBUTING.md) guide to get started and let us know how we can help.
+Check out our [CONTRIBUTING](./CONTRIBUTING.md) guide to get started, and let us know how we can help.

 Don't want to miss anything?
 Give the project a ⭐ 🚀